 Yeah, Return of the Fly"

 Years have passed since the accident that transformed André Delambre into the fly creature.
-His son Philippe (Brett Halsey) learns the truth behind his father's death, and — against the urging of his uncle François (Vincent Price) — decides to continue his father's work by perfecting the teleporting device he'd worked on.
+His now-grown son Philippe (Brett Halsey) learns the truth behind his father's death, and — against the urging of his uncle François (Vincent Price) — decides to continue his father's work by perfecting the teleporting device he'd worked on.
 However, Philippe's treacherous partner (David Frankham) seeks to steal his work, and causes another fateful teleporter accident that swaps heads with a man and a fly.

 This sequel has examples of:

 - Animal Testing: Philippe and co. test their disintegrator-integrator with guinea pigs and rabbits.
 A corpse of a policeman ends merged with the latter, which results in their front limbs changing places.

 - Axe Before Entering: Barthold, Alan's partner in crime, tries to evade the fly monster by locking himself inside his morgue, but the door is soon smashed by the enraged and deranged Delambre.